Citation, DOI & article data

 - type II: complete absence of the fibula

-- non visualisation of two bones in leg region
+- non-visualization of two bones in the leg region

 - associated short femur may be seen in cases of proximal femoral focal deficiency